rjyeeun/Flashcard/README.md

 Challenges
 - We were not able to manage a complex data(db.json) so that a user can create and organize cards into decks.
-- We have limited option to study flashcards.
+- We have a limited option to study flashcards.
 - We have 12 components as of right now which we may reduce it and make cleaner and more organized code.